js-squad/js-training/events/dom-events/README.md

 # DOM Events

-## Event flow
+## Event flow (phases)

 - image: https://goo.gl/XAz2Jd
 - event.eventPhase: https://goo.gl/1mMmBR

-#### Concepts

-- Phases are specifically used to reduce the amount of listeners, and therefore increase of the application the performance and simplify the dynamic addition of children (only html)
 - The event **propagation** can be cancelled on any listener using the corresponding event method
 - `event.target` VS `event.currentTarget`
+- One of the uses of phases is to reduce the amount of listeners, since it allows adding just one to a common ancestor and then do the corresponding action comparing event.currentTarget with the required DOMElement

 ### Capture / Capturing

 > event.eventPhase === Event.CAPTURING_PHASE === 1

-#### Concepts

-- The event is being propagated through the target's ancestor objects.
+- Propagation starts in the root ancestor and continues thoughout all the descendants until it reaches the target
 - **Window** > **Document** > ... > **Target's Parent**
 - listener `useCapture = true` (3rd param of addEventListener) => executed